-The other night, the topic we discussed over dinner in my household was, “how do you talk to someone about their drinking?”
+The other night, the topic we discussed over dinner in my household was, “how do you talk to someone about their alcohol or drug addiction?”
 One would think that on the evening we chose to get takeout – in the interest of keeping things “relaxed” – our conversation wouldn’t be so serious.
 However, as two people who work in helping fields, we just can’t help ourselves.
-What we found was that the answer to the question of, “how do you talk to someone about their drinking” is not one that can be simplified over sandwiches and french fries.
+What we found was that the answer to the question of, “how do you talk to someone about their alcohol or drug addiction” is not one that can be simplified over sandwiches and french fries.

 Serendipitously, the following morning, Justin Etling and Nicole White talked about “understanding and loving someone who is sick and suffering” on the Process Radio Show.
 These coincidences happen to me all the time; I don’t understand why – but I love them!

-Justin and Nicole concurred that there are no easy answers to the question of, “how do you talk to someone about their drinking”.
-While there is no “roadmap” that will magically guide your loved one to drug rehab facilities NH, we can certainly offer perspective from both personal and professional experience.
+Justin and Nicole concurred that there are no easy answers to the question of, “how do you talk to someone about their alcohol or drug addiction”.
+While there is no “roadmap” that will magically guide your loved one to a drug rehab or addiction treatment center in New Hampshire , we can certainly offer perspective from both personal and professional experience.

 So – How Do You Talk to Someone About Their Drinking (Or Using)?

-If a family member – or anyone you care about – is harming himself or others with his drinking – you probably want him to seek help from any of the available drug rehab facilities NH.
-The ideal outcome for people struggling with substance use disorder is treatment at a drug rehab Nashua, as well as recovery maintenance.
+If a family member – or anyone you care about – is harming himself or others with his drinking – you probably want him to seek help from a nationally accredited addiction treatment center in New Hampshire.
+The ideal outcome for people struggling with substance use disorder is treatment at a drug rehab, as well as recovery maintenance through programs like Partial Hospitalization (PHP) and Intensive Outpatient (IOP).
 However, the process usually isn’t that cut and dry.
-When you enter a conversation with someone about their drinking or using, and your objective is to steer the outcome toward drug rehab Nashua, you will invariably end up feeling disappointed.
+When you enter a conversation with someone about their drinking or using, and your objective is to steer the outcome toward a drug rehab, IOP, or addiction treatment center, you will invariably end up feeling disappointed.

 People with substance use disorder need love and connection, which is challenging to give when their behaviors are so out of character.
 “People, when they start to use drugs and alcohol, lose their focus on what’s important and what’s not,” Justin explained.
 “It becomes survival; you need the drugs and alcohol in order to be okay.
 People act out of character to survive sometimes”.
 However, these out-of-character behaviors can become fodder for negativity.
 “As parents we’re taught our children are ours,”Justin asserted.